nelson-lang/nelson-gitbook/en/stream_manager/fileread.md

 ## Input argument

  - filename - a string: a file name
- - type - a string: 'char' or 'cell'. 'cell' will converts text file to a cell of string. 'char' by default.
+ - type - a string: 'char', 'cell' or 'string'. 'cell' will converts text file to a cell of string. 'string' will converts text file to a string array. 'char' by default.
  - eol - a string: 'native', 'pc' or 'unix'.
 Set end of line. 'unix' by default.

 ## Output argument

- - str - a string.
+ - str - a string, cell of strings or string array.

 ## Description